 The invention of the Bikini in 1953 caused a big stir because the navel was seen as being sexually provocative due to its similarity to the female genitals.
 The Bikini revolutionized women's lives.
 Along with the liberation of their clothes, their lives in general became more liberated.
 The process was completed when Madonna started the craze for showing off the midriff in the 1980s.
 The ability to flaunt their sexuality in public gave women more power and confidence in themselves.

 In September 1994, Suzy Menkes of the New York Times said, "It is easy to pinpoint the moment when body piercing went mainstream.
-Christy Turlington came out at a London Fashion show, and in the middle of her navel was a ring!
-The next day Naomi Campbell showed the world that anything Christy could do, so could she.
+Christy Turlington came out at a London Fashion show sporting a navel ring.
+The next day, Naomi Campbell showed the world that anything Christy could do, so could she.
 A gold ring with a small pearl pierced her navel.
-And then at Isaac Mizrahi's show the two came out together, navels bared and be-ringed: body piercing as a Supermodel totem."
+And then at Isaac Mizrahi's show, the two came out together, navels bared and be-ringed: body piercing as a Supermodel totem."

 Naomi Campbell said, "I like it, I think it's fun!"
 Christy Turlington was quoted as saying, "I always thought it was a pretty feminine thing to do — and you can always take it out."

 Years before Christy and Naomi's fateful pierced-navel-baring runway walks, Madonna was quoted as saying, "I have the most perfect belly button — an inny.
 When I stick my finger in my belly button, I feel a nerve in the center of my body shoot up my spine" in a 1985 Time Magazine interview.
 So it was no surprise when Madonna got her navel pierced shortly after Naomi and Christy, followed closely by Cher and Janet Jackson.
 Now anybody can joins the ranks of celebrities and supermodels and have their belly buttons pierced, too — and so many have in the years since!